ananyamudunuri/Rain-drops/README.md

-Rain-drops Simulation 🌧️
+# Rain-drops Simulation 🌧️

-This is a fun physics-based rain simulation built in Python using Pygame and Pymunk.
+This is a fun rain simulation built in Python using Pygame and Pymunk.
 You control a bucket or a person to catch falling rain drops, with realistic bounce and sound effects.

-🎨 Features
+## 🎨 Features

 Adjustable rain speed via a slider